Kamande/Kamande.github.io/aboutme.md

 I also enjoy a good book - like the Godfather, Tools of Titans, or The Signal and The noise - and recently took up hiking.

 Great men are not born great, they grow great . . . - Mario Puzo

+### What this webste is about
+Here, I publish random write ups on insights from interesting Data and things that keep me up at night.
+There is a bias towards sports, my consistently sweet and sour spot.